stephenn/convertaudioservice/readme.rst

     $ sudo cp "path/to/sox" "/usr/bin/"

-4. Double-click "Convert sample rate and resolution.workflow" to load the workflow with Automator.app
+4. Double-click "Convert sample rate and resolution.workflow" to open the workflow with Automator.app
 5. In the Automator's *File* menu, choose *Save As*
 6. Hit return when prompted for a name